 Process Mapping – What’s The Point?

-Process mapping has grown and popularity over the past couple of years due to:
+Has grown and popularity over the past couple of years due to:

 - The maturity of projects requiring extreme planning